-- As a pre or post-workout snack, along with fresh raw veggies (like broccoli, cauliflower, bell pepper, etc.) for dipping.
+- As a pre or post-workout snack, along with raw vegetables for dipping.

 - 1 teaspoon extra-virgin olive oil

-- 2 tablespoons minced chives, plus more for garnish if desired
+- 2 tablespoons minced fresh chives plus more for garnish if desired

-- You can serve it immediately, or refrigerate for up to 3 days because it’s even more delicious after it sits for a couple days.
+- You can serve it immediately, or refrigerate for up to 5 days because it’s even more delicious after it sits for a couple days and the flavors blend.